 - It offers out of the box memory management.
 This eliminates the need for third-party libraries, simplifying the programming process.

-What Tools Do I Need To Start Programming In Java?While many online courses allow you to write Java code directly into a code editor, this isn’t how it works in the real world.
-If you’re serious about learning how to code in Java properly, you need to get used to using the right tools from the beginning.
+While many online courses allow you to write Java code directly into a code editor, this isn’t how it works in the real world.
+If you’re serious about learning to program in Java properly, you need to get used to using the right tools from the beginning.

-It contains a variety of tools which are very useful for creating, running, and optimising your Java code.
+It contains a variety of tools that are very useful for creating, running, and optimizing your Java code.
 It can be used with something like the Eclipse integrated development environment (IDE) to make writing code easier than ever before.

 - Head to the Java SE Downloads page and click on the latest version of the JDK.
 Follow the prompts to begin downloading the right package for your operating system.

 - Once the download is complete, you need to run it.
-The best way to do this will depend on whether you’re using Windows or Mac, but it won’t be any different to installing any other piece of software.
+The best way to do this will depend on whether you’re using Windows or Mac, but it won’t be any different from installing any other piece of software.

 - Follow the prompts to install the program, and wait for it to complete.

 It helps simplify basic tasks like debugging and code compilation, freeing you up to concentrate more on the writing and testing processes.
-Eclipse is also useful for organising and storing your code files, allowing you to compile and test them as needed - but we’re not up to that yet.
-Let’s start by installing Eclipse:
+Eclipse is also useful for organizing and storing your code files, allowing you to compile and test them as needed - but we’re not up to that yet.

 - Head over to the Eclipse downloads page and select the Eclipse IDE for Java EE Developers.